Year of Publication

 Multiple econometric tests, including a rational expectation test and a hedonic price model, are conducted to analyze the quality of PVA assessments for 199 homes throughout Kentucky.
 These assessments are compared to certified appraisals for each home, which also contain market data for 3 comparable properties.
 The use of these appraisals as a proxy for fair market value is validated by econometric analyses that show the appraised value is an unbiased estimate of the market price of property and that appraised value is subject to only a small measurement error, about 3.5 percent of the variance across all property values.
 Further, evidence suggests that assessed values appear to be a scaled version of the unbiased appraised values.

 Smith, Brian, "Do Property Assessors in Kentucky Value Residential Property at Fair Market Value?"
 (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 176.